MicrosoftDocs/azure-aks-docs/articles/aks/ai-toolchain-operator-fine-tune.md

 * The Kubernetes command-line client, kubectl, installed and configured.
 For more information, see [Install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).
 * Configure [Azure Container Registry (ACR) integration][acr-integration] of a new or existing ACR with your AKS cluster.
 * Install the [AI toolchain operator add-on][ai-toolchain-operator] on your AKS cluster.
-  * If you already have the the AI toolchain operator add-on installed, update your AKS cluster to the latest version to run KAITO v0.3.1+ and ensure that the AI toolchain operator add-on feature flag is enabled.
+* If you already have the AI toolchain operator add-on installed, update your AKS cluster to the latest version to run KAITO v0.3.1+ and ensure that the AI toolchain operator add-on feature flag is enabled.

 ## Export environmental variables